EPCCed/hpcss24/README.md

 ### Thursday PM

-  Yoy are welcome to continue with Ludovic's OpenMP exercises.
+  You are welcome to continue with Ludovic's OpenMP exercises.
 However, if you want to tackle something different see
   below: